PolyU-TASLAB/polyu-taslab.github.io/_events/2025-07-05-IROS_Acceptance.md

 order:
 ---

-It is great to share that our paper (*Roadside GNSS Aided Multi-Sensor Integrated System for Vehicle Positioning in Urban Areas", by Feng Huang1*, Yihan Zhong1*, Hang Chen, Dongzhe Su, Jin Wu, Weisong Wen† and Li-Ta Hsu) is accepted by the *IEEE IROS 2025*.
+It is great to share that our paper (*Roadside GNSS Aided Multi-Sensor Integrated System for Vehicle Positioning in Urban Areas", by Feng Huang*, Yihan Zhong*, Hang Chen, Dongzhe Su, Jin Wu, Weisong Wen and Li-Ta Hsu) is accepted by the IEEE IROS 2025.
 The data will be available at [Github](https://github.com/DarrenWong/RSG-GLIO).

 ## Abstract